 Most rocks in course of time become metamorphic or changed forms of rocks.

-Metamorphic rocks are formed under the influence of heat or pressure on sedimentary or igneous rocks.
+Under the impact of heat or pressure on sediments or igneous rocks, metamorphic rocks are formed.

-Tremendous pressure and high temperature change the colour, hardness, structure, and composition of all types of pre-existing rocks.
+Huge pressure and high temperature change the color, rigidity, and composition of all pre-existing rocks.

 The rocks formed due to the operation of such processes are defined as the Metamorphic rocks.

 Temperature, pressure, stress, and access to chemically reactive substances are the main agents, which are responsible for metamorphism.

 Heat causes the minerals to recrystallize in the rock.

 Molten magma changes surrounding rocks into metamorphic rocks.

 Similarly, the formation of the rocks due to tremendous pressure is known as dynamic or regional metamorphism.